 Students will have the opportunity to specialise in particular methodologies and to learn more about the application of these methodologies to illuminate important issues and debates in contemporary society.

 Social Science Research highlights

 The Master's in Social Science Research is designed to develop critical understanding of contemporary issues as well as practical employment-orientated research skills and the ability to work independently.

 - You have the option to partner with the Science Shop and develop a research project in collaboration with a community and voluntary sector organisation.

 - Queen’s Q-Step Centre: Queen's is one of 15 Q-Step Centres in the UK, established to provide a step-change in the social sciences with regards quantitative research training.
 This means that we are well placed to deliver a high level of training to our postgraduate students.

-- ESRC doctoral research programme: The programme delivers training for QUB students part of the ESRC NINE Doctoral Training Programme.
+- ESRC doctoral research partnership: The programme delivers training for QUB students part of the ESRC NINE Doctoral Training Partnership.

 Internationally Renowned Experts